Brothertown Indians

 The Brothertown Indians (also Brotherton), located in Wisconsin, are a Native American tribe formed in the late 18th century from communities descended from Pequot, Narragansett, Montauk, Tunxis, Niantic, and Mohegan (Algonquian-speaking) tribes of southern New England and eastern Long Island, New York.
-In the 1780s after the American Revolutionary War, they migrated from New England into New York state, where they accepted land from the Iroquois Oneida Nation in Oneida County.
+In the 1780s after the American Revolutionary War, they were forced to migrate from New England into New York state, where they accepted land from the Oneida nation of the Haudenosaunee in Oneida County.

-Under pressure from the United States government, the Brothertown Indians, together with the Stockbridge-Munsee and some Oneida, removed to Wisconsin in the 1830s, mainly walking from New York State, some took ships through the Great Lakes.
-In 1839 they were the first tribe of Native Americans in the United States to accept United States citizenship and allotment of their communal land to individual households, in order to prevent another removal further west.
+Under pressure from the United States government, the Brothertown Indians, together with the Stockbridge-Munsee and some Oneida, were removed to Wisconsin in the 1830s, mainly walking from New York State, though some also took ships through the Great Lakes.
+In 1839 they were the first tribe of Native Americans in the United States to accept United States citizenship and allotment of their communal land to individual households, in order to prevent another removal further west and other prosecution.
 Most of the neighboring Oneida and many of the Lenape (Delaware) were removed to Indian Territory (present-day Oklahoma) in this period.

 Seeking to regain federal recognition, the Brothertown Indians filed a documented petition in 2005.
 The Bureau of Indian Affairs (BIA) notified the tribe in 2009 that the 1839 act granting the Brothertown United States citizenship and dissolving their communal reservation land, had effectively terminated the people as a sovereign tribe.
 In September 2012, in the final determination on the Brothertown petition, the acting Assistant Secretary determined that the group previously had a relationship with the United States, but had its tribal status terminated by the 1839 act which could only be restored by a new act of Congress.
 Because Brothertown could not satisfy mandatory criteria for federal acknowledgment, the Department did not look to the other criteria in making its final determination.

 The Brothertown Indians are continuing to pursue federal recognition.

 The Brothertown Indians are one of twelve tribes residing in Wisconsin and the only one that does not have federal recognition.
 The tribe is estimated to have more than 4,000 members as of 2013.